-During a seminar for PAIGC members held between 19-24 November 1969, Cabral explained how, in the 'service of the liberty and the progress' of the Guinean people, the militant should defend at all costs the advances being made in the liberation struggle.
-The militant should 'live among the people, before the people, behind the people ... [and] must work for the party in the certainty that they are working for the people in our land'.
+During a seminar for PAIGC members held between 19-24 November 1969, Cabral explained how, in the 'service of the liberty and the progress' of the Guinean people, the militant should defend at all costs the advances being made in the liberation struggle.23 The militant should 'live among the people, before the people, behind the people ... [and] must work for the party in the certainty that they are working for the people in our land'.24 in political education about the struggle amongst adult civilians, party members, youth, and children.
+The militant vanguard needed to be the driving force behind politically educating those strategic groups that could be forged into political instruments for the liberation struggle and for national reconstruction after independence.
+The creation of such a vanguard, as Cabral outlined during the November 1969 sessions, should be 'constantly more honed, more sharpened, more perfected, and our people must constantly embellish it'.26

 Becoming a PAIGC militant was considered a conscious act.
 As such, 'some specific evidence that one satisfies certain requirements' was to be given to the party leadership that exhibited knowledge about its programme and principles.
-The militant should also have been active in organisational work that sought to achieve the party's objectives in practice.
+The militant should also have been active in organisational work that sought to achieve the party's objectives in practice.25